Banging Toolbox

 Cordless drills are commonly used to drill screw or bolt holes into wood, metal, or masonry.

-They can also be used to remove screws and pound bolts into place by fitting the drill mechanism with an impact driver.
+You can use them to remove screws and pound bolts into place by fitting the drill mechanism with an impact driver.

 What are the available cordless drill types?